A3ABS/warframe-1999-theme/INTRO.md

 # 🌿 Introduction to Linux & Hyprland

+Disclaimer: This is not a guide on how to get started with Linux or installation basics.
+Instead, it’s a starting point for understanding what to look for when setting up Hyprland and what resources to focus on.
+For detailed installation guides, there are plenty of other resources available online.

+# 💡 Tip: Use AI as Your Backup

+If you ever feel stuck while following this or other guides, AI tools like ChatGPT can be a lifesaver.
+Whether it's simplifying commands, providing explanations, or helping you troubleshoot issues, it's a great resource to guide you through tricky parts.
+AI can save you time by quickly pointing you to the right solution, or even just offering advice when you're unsure of the next step.

+It’s like having a virtual assistant who’s always ready to help you get unstuck — an extra pair of hands when you need them most.

 ## 🚀 Why Linux?
 Why Hyprland?

 If you've ever felt frustrated with Windows—slow updates, forced restarts, ads in your Start Menu—then you're not alone.
 I was in the same boat.